 What to Pack for Kochi

 Kochi is all that you need for a relaxing holiday.
-Whether you are looking for a beach holiday, exploring historic monuments, experience art and culture, Kochi has something to offer you.
+Whether you are looking for a beach holiday, exploring historic monuments, experiencing art and culture, Kochi has something to offer you.

-If you found my Kochi Travel Guide useful, let me know in the comments below.
+If you found my Kochi Travel Plan useful, let me know in the comments below.
 I would love to hear from you.

 I didn’t know anything about Kochi.
 So this was so informative!
 And love the variety of things to do and knowing what to pack.